domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Moral law is an invention of (wo)mankind for the disenfranchisement of the powerful in favor of the weak. --Cormac McCarthy, Novelist

-If the company didn't exist, would there be any need to create it? --PhilWright (username), Hacker News
+If the company didn't exist, would there be any need to create it? --PhilWright (username), User of Hacker News

 Nothing is the ground state of a gapped quantum system. --Eva Silverstein, Physicist